agent-indigo/invoices-api-express/README.md

 - A React.js front end is available [here](https://github.com/agent-indigo/invoices-web).

-- The Spring Boot version of this API is available [here](https://github.com/agent-indigo/invoices-api-java).

 ## Setup

 - Create a new SQL database and leave it empty.